How to Backdoor HyperNetwork in Personalized Federated Learning?: Introduction

 Despite the superior performance, the unique training approach of HyperNetFL poses previously unknown risks to backdoor attacks typically carried out through poisoning in FL \cite{kairouz2019advances}.
 In backdoor attacks, an adversary manipulates the training process to cause model misclassification on a subset of chosen data samples \cite{bagdasaryan2020backdoor,bhagoji2019analyzing}.
 In FL, the adversary tries to construct malicious gradients or model updates that encode the backdoor.
 When aggregated with other clients’ updates, the aggregated model exhibits the backdoor.

-We investigate backdoor attacks against HyperNetFL and formulate robust HyperNetFL training as defenses in this work.
+We investigate backdoor attacks against HyperNetFL and formulate robust HyperNetFL training as defenses.
 Our developed attack (called \textsc{HNTroj}) is based on consistently and effectively crafting malicious local gradients across compromised clients using a single backdoor-infected model to enforce HyperNetFL generating local backdoor-infected models disregarding their personalized descriptors.
-An extensive analysis and evaluation using benchmark datasets in non-iid settings show that \textsc{HNTroj} notably outperforms existing model replacement and data poisoning attacks bypassing recently developed robust federated training algorithms adapted to HyperNetFL with small numbers of compromised clients.
+An extensive analysis and evaluation in non-iid settings show that \textsc{HNTroj} notably outperforms existing model replacement and data poisoning attacks bypassing recently developed robust federated training algorithms adapted to HyperNetFL with small numbers of compromised clients.
+Therefore, it is challenging to defend \textsc{HNTroj}.